Multi-structure bone segmentation in pediatric MR images with combined regularization from shape priors and adversarial network: Experiments

 \subsection{Implementation details}

 Our training method consisted of two steps.
-The auto-encoder was first trained using Dice loss and Adam optimizer with initial learning rate $1\text{e-}2$.
+The auto-encoder was first trained using cross-entropy loss.
+We explored different hyper-parameters: Adam optimizer with initial learning rate $1\text{e-}2$, batch size set $32$ and $10$ epochs were found to be optimal.
 As a second step, the segmentation network and the discriminator were trained alternatively, one optimization step for both networks at each batch.
+We used Adam optimizer with initial learning rate set to $1\text{e-}3$ for Att-UNet and to $1\text{e-}4$ for VGG-UNet, Dense-UNet and Res-UNet.
+The batch size and number of epochs were set to $32$ and $20$ for Att-UNet, $32$ and $10$ for VGG-UNet, $16$ and $10$ for Dense-UNet and Res-UNet.
+Additionally, each architecture was characterized by distinct model complexity (i.e. number of trainable parameters): auto-encoder (3.1 million), discriminator (0.7 million), Att-UNet (7.9 million), VGG-UNet (34.7 million), Dense-UNet (18.5 million), and Res-UNet (13.6 million).
+Finally, since the individual scheme involved individual-class networks, this scheme thus involved $C$ times more networks and parameters than the global- and multi-class strategies.

-We used Adam optimizer with initial learning rate $1\text{e-}4$.
-In both steps, the number of epochs and batch size were respectively set to $10$ and $8$.
-We explored different regularization weighting parameters values and observed $\lambda_1 = 1\text{e-}4$ and $\lambda_2 = 1\text{e-}2$ to be optimal.
+We explored different regularization weighting parameters values and observed $\lambda_1 = 1\text{e-}1$ and $\lambda_2 = 1\text{e-}2$ to be the best combination across all backbone models.
 All architectures were trained on 2D slices with extensive on-the-fly data augmentation due to limited available training data.
-Data augmentation comprised random scaling, rotation, shifting, flipping in both directions in order to teach the networks the desired invariance, covariance and robustness properties.
-Deep learning architectures were implemented using Keras and optimized using a Nvidia RTX 2080 Ti GPU.
+Data augmentation comprised random scaling ($\pm20\%$), rotation ($\pm20^{\circ}$), shifting ($\pm20\%$), and flipping in both directions to teach the networks the desired invariance, covariance and robustness properties.
+Deep learning architectures were implemented using Keras and optimized using a Nvidia RTX 2080 Ti GPU with 12 GB of RAM.

 As a post-processing step, the obtained 2D segmentation masks were stacked together to form a 3D volume.
-For each anatomical structure, we selected the largest connected set as final 3D predicted mask and applied morphological closing to smooth the resulting contours.
+In the individual-class and multi-class schemes, for each anatomical structure, we selected the largest connected set as final 3D predicted mask.
+In the global-class scheme, we retained the $C$ largest connected sets with $C$ corresponding to the number of bones of interest (3 in ankle and 2 in shoulders).
+Finally, we applied morphological closing (5$\times$5$\times$5 spherical kernel) to smooth the resulting boundaries.

-We compared the proposed combined regularization method, henceforth referred as CombReg$_{\text{MULTI}}$, with baseline UNet \cite{ronneberger_u-net_2015}, shape priors based regularization \cite{oktay_anatomically_2018} and adversarial regularization \cite{singh_breast_2020}.
-For each regularization approach, we evaluated all the three multi-structure strategies: individual, global and multi.
-In order to compare the multi-structure strategies, predicted individual and multi segmentation masks were transformed into global segmentation masks.
-All networks were trained from scratch, without implementing any transfer learning strategies.